Where senior judgement is the constraint, we add capacity. Where it isn't, we remove the wait.

 What does the data flow look like?

-Documents and conversations are processed transiently, encrypted in transit and at rest, through our cloud infrastructure.
-Your customer data, transaction records, and the system's accumulated reasoning sit within your environment.
-The data handling terms are documented in our DPA, aligned with GDPR, UK GDPR, and DPDP.
+Documents and conversations are processed transiently through our cloud infrastructure, encrypted in transit and at rest, and nothing is retained once the work is done.
+Your customer and transaction data, along with the system's accumulated reasoning, stay within your environment, as your asset.
+Mitochondria is ISO 27001:2022 certified, and the data handling terms are set out in our DPA, aligned with GDPR, UK GDPR, and DPDP.

 Can we start with one bottleneck before expanding?